 This Code applies to those members of the AIA who play an active, professional role in the recovery, care, study, or publication of archaeological material, including cultural resources located under water.
-Within the Institute they enjoy the privileges of organizing sessions and submitting papers for the Annual Meetings, of lecturing to local societies, participating in the AIA committees that shape and direct the discipline, participating in the placement service, and of being listed in the Directory of Professionals in Archaeology.
+Within the Institute they enjoy the privileges of organizing sessions and submitting papers for the Annual Meetings, of lecturing to local societies, and of participating in the AIA committees that shape and direct the discipline.

 The AIA recognizes that archaeology is a discipline dealing, in all its aspects, with the human condition, and that archaeological research must often balance competing ethical principles.
-This Code of Professional Standards does not seek to legislate all aspects of professional behavior and it realizes the conflicts embedded in many of the issues addressed.
-The Code sets forth three broad areas of responsibility and provides examples of the kinds of considerations called for by each.
-It aims to encourage all professional archaeologists to keep ethical considerations in mind as they plan and conduct research.
+This Code of Professional Standards does not seek to legislate all aspects of professional behavior and it recognizes the conflicts embedded in many of the issues addressed.
+The Code sets forth four broad areas of responsibility and provides examples of the kinds of considerations called for by each.

 I. Responsibilities to the Archaeological Record

-Professional archaeologists incur responsibilities to the archaeological record - the physical remains and all the associated information about those remains, including those located under water.
+Professional archaeologists incur responsibilities to the archaeological record - to the physical remains, including those located under water, and to all the associated information about those remains.

 - The purposes and consequences of all archaeological research should be carefully considered before the beginning of work.
 Approaches and methods should be chosen that require a minimum of damage to the archaeological record.
 Although excavation is sometimes the appropriate means of research, archaeological survey, study of previously excavated material, and other means should be considered before resort is made to excavation.

 - The recovery and study of archaeological material from all periods should be carried out only under the supervision of qualified personnel.